hannutt/FlaskApi/README.md

-Project keywords: Python Flask, API, JavaScript, Jquery, NoSQL, SQL, HTML, MongoDB Cloud Atlas
+Project keywords: Python Flask, JavaScript, jQuery, NoSQL, SQL, HTML, MongoDB Cloud Atlas

-Python Flask REST API with JavaScript and MongoDB & MySQL.
 The main idea is that you can access multiple MongoDB or MySQL databases with a single program using api endpoints or an html interface.
 With the Html user interface, the user can access both local databases (MongoDB & MySQL) and MongoDB Atlas cloud databases.

 The username and password are stored in the .env environment file and retrieved with the os.getenv function.